piepdx/pie-cookbook/drafts/working-draft-tactical.md

 Whatever the case, we're assuming you have a community.
 You may not yet completely understand the community.
 Or the finer points of its composition.
 But you know you have one.

-With those assumptions in mind, we may lightly touch on community development from time to time.
-But we will not describe, in depth, how communities are defined, built, and maintained.
+With those assumptions in mind, we will lightly touch on community development from time to time.
+But we will try to avoid describing, in depth, how communities are defined, built, and maintained.
 That topic is another book — or library of books — in an of itself.
+And with this book, we want to focus on the Accelerator that serves that community.

 ## Want to start an accelerator?
 Don't start an accelerator